On embeddability of unit disk graphs onto straight lines: APUD(k,m) recognition is NP-hard

-Starting from the first edge of $P_L$ (respectively $P_R$), each edge is a chord of a 4-cycle ($C_4$).
-Throughout the paper, we refer to these 4-cycles with chords as \emph{diamonds}.
-Also, diamonds on $P_L$ (respectively $P_R$) causally refers to the diamonds formed by the edges on $P_L$ (respectively $P_R$).
-In the figure, the vertices of diamonds that are not on $P_L$ or $P_R$ are indicated with red color.
-Each diamond consists of two red vertices, and two blue vertices.
+For $i = q,r,s,t$, there is an induced path $P_i = (i_1, \dots, i_{15})$ for each literal, with 15 vertices.
+In general, we denote those paths by $P^1, P^2, \dots, P^m$ for $m$ literals.
+The vertices of these paths are denoted by blue circles in the Figure~\ref{fig:skeleton}, they are mutually disjoint, but each of them shares one vertex with $P_\alpha$.
+The shared vertices are precisely the middle vertices, those are indicated by green rectangle vertices in the figure.
+That is, $\alpha_3 = q_8$, $\alpha_5 = r_8$, $\alpha_7 = s_8$, and $\alpha_9 = t_8$.
+Moreover, $i_1$ is a vertex of an induced 4-cycle, and $i_{15}$ is a vertex of another induced 4-cycle for $i = q,r,s,t$.
+The three vertices in a 4-cycle, except the one in one of the induced paths, are indicated by the red color in the figure.
+Precisely two of them, that are adjacent to a blue vertex (either $i_1$ or $i_{15}$) are indicated by squares, and the remaining is indicated by a triangle.

-The horizontal path is labeled as $P_\alpha$.
-The edges of $P_\alpha$ are indicated by yellow color, and the vertices on $P_\alpha$ are indicated by alternating green and yellow colors.
-Each green vertex is a common vertex of $P_\alpha$, and a vertical path.
-In other words, every vertical path on Figure~\ref{fig:skeleton} is connected through $P_\alpha$.
+Starting from the second edge of $P_L$ (respectively $P_R$), every second edge is a chord of a 4-cycle ($C_4$).
+Throughout the paper, we refer to such 4-cycles with a chord as a \emph{diamond}.
+Two vertices of these diamonds are of $P_L$ (respectively $P_R$), and remaining two are denoted by red triangles in Figure~\ref{fig:skeleton}.